-What FCOJ May Be Telling Us About Brazil
+What FCOJ May Be Telling Us About Brazil (NYSEARCA:EWZ)

 The Brazilian real fell to lower lows

-The Brazilian currency has been another victim of Coronavirus.
+The Brazilian currency has been another victim of coronavirus.
 All emerging market currencies have been falling on the back of the global crisis, and the Brazilian real is no exception.
 The Brazilian real has been losing value against the U.S. dollar since 2011 when commodity prices hit highs, but the global pandemic sent the real to a new and lower low in March.

 Source: Barchart

 As the chart of the Brazilian real versus the U.S. dollar currency pair shows the foreign exchange rate dropped from $0.6517 in July 2011 to a low of $0.23628 in late 2015 when many commodity prices hit multiyear lows that early and in early 2016.
-The currency pair remained above the 2015 from 2015-2019.
+The currency pair remained above the 2015 level until 2019.
 Late last year, it made a slightly lower low.
 In February and March, the real dropped significantly, reaching the most recent low of $0.19068 this month.

 A declining real causes production costs for commodities produced in Brazil fall.
 The weak currency makes exports more attractive as local costs are in the local currency, and the pricing benchmark is the U.S. dollar.
 Brazil is the leading producer of three of the five members of the soft commodities sector including, FCOJ, sugarcane, and Arabica coffee beans.
 The decline in the real often weighs on the prices of the agricultural products.
-Meanwhile, as Coronavirus takes a toll on Spain and the world may face a shortage of oranges from Brazil, the FCOJ market could be signaling a crisis on the horizon for the South American nation and its neighbors.
+Meanwhile, as coronavirus takes a toll on Spain and the world may face a shortage of oranges from Brazil, the FCOJ market could be signaling a crisis on the horizon for the South American nation and its neighbors.

 EWZ underperformed the U.S. stock market

-The tops holdings of the iShares MSCI Brazil Capped ETF product (EWZ) include:
+The top holdings of the iShares MSCI Brazil Capped ETF product (EWZ) include:

 Source: Yahoo Finance